ThomasTusche/ThomasTusche.github.io/index.md

 ### **1) Project: Creating an environment with AWS, Terraform, Docker and Kubernetes for a wordpress website**

-The first project I want to share with you is an entire infrastructure I created to host a wordpress website on it.
+The first project I want to share with you is an entire infrastructure I created to host a wordpress website on.
 Nearly all AWS ressources were created with Terraform and deployed via CodePipeline.
 The Docker container is running inside a Kubernetes Cluster, which is deployed through a Pipeline aswell.